harness/developer-hub/docs/platform/13_Templates/create-a-stepgroup-template.md

    You can also select other types of stages.
 This topic uses the **Deploy** stage type.

    The stage type you choose determines where you can reference the step group template in the pipeline.
-If you select Deploy as the stage type, you can      reference the template in any pipeline's Deploy stage.
-If you select Build as the stage type, you can reference the template in any pipeline's Build stage.
+If you select **Deploy** as the stage type, you can reference the template in any pipeline's deploy stage.
+If you select **Build** as the stage type, you can reference the template in any pipeline's build stage.

 2. In your stage, click **Add Step** and then click **Add Step**.